ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 This section defines the additional "token_upload" parameter.
 The parameter can be used in an access token request sent by C to the token endpoint at the AS (see {{Section 5.8.1 of RFC9200}}), as well as in the access token response sent as a reply by the AS (see {{Section 5.8.2 of RFC9200}}).

-* The "token_upload" parameter is OPTIONAL in an access token request.
+* The "token_upload" parameter is OPTIONAL to include in an access token request.
 The presence of this parameter indicates that C opts in to use the SDC workflow defined in {{sec-workflow}}, whose actual use for uploading the issued access token to the RS is an exclusive prerogative of the AS.

   This parameter can take one of the following integer values.
 When the access token request is encoded in CBOR, those values are encoded as CBOR unsigned integers.
 The value of the parameter determines whether the follow-up access token response will have to include certain information, in case the AS has successfully uploaded the access token to the RS.